Sun Tolerant Hostas

 Soil is the second thing that plants need almost more than moisture, as with good soil filled with compost, retains water readily.

-We did some house renovation this past summer and in replanting two beds, we had to purchase “black dirt” to fill in for the beds next to the house.
+We did some house renovation on our house in the past few years, and in replanting two beds, we had to purchase “black dirt” to fill in for the beds next to the house.

 I was beside myself with joy when I planted the new beds and in each hole I dug, I put a half pail of compost and then filled in with the new loose soil!
-It was such a hot dry summer, that anything else I had dug was in cement hard clay and couldn’t be persuaded to be moved, and this was the first time I had ever had a new bed with new soil!
+It was such a hot dry summer, and all the older beds were hard clay and plants in them, couldn’t be persuaded to be moved, and this was the first time I had ever had a new bed with new soi

 I had amended soil in the old beds, but it never was like planting in nice loose soil.
 It was just like gardening programs on television!
 I could see after about a month, into August, that the Hostas were starting to take hold and really did well, even with the hot weather continuing.
-I watered them all at least once each week, some of the miniatures and smaller varieties more often, even every day, and expect next spring to have some exquisite plants again.
+I watered them all at least once each week, some of the miniatures and smaller varieties more often, even every day.

 (I use a pail of water and an 8 oz. plastic glass and pour a small amount on the little ones, and then go back again.
 If the temperature is at 90 or above, the water evaporates very quickly.)